cefet-rj-dal/gstsm/README.md

 ### 6: Checking

 Last but not least, the package was tested with devtools.
-It is important to notice that the checking is the most essencial step and besides being the final step, it was done in all previous step as devtools check has a lot of tests to catch errors.
+It is important to notice that the checking is the most essential step and besides being the final step, it was done in all previous step as devtools check has a lot of tests to catch errors.

 ## Credits